SarielMa/SPIE2024-code/LandmarkDetection/Readme.md

-# Adaptive Adversarial Training to Improve Adversarial Robustness of DNNs for Medical Image Segmentation and Detection
+# A general approach to improve adversarial robustness of DNNs for medical image segmentation and detection

-To install the basic version of multi-task unet, and download the Cephalometric dataset, please refer to https://github.com/qsyao/attack_landmark_detection.
+To install the basic multi-task unet, and download the Cephalometric dataset, please refer to https://github.com/qsyao/attack_landmark_detection.

 train.py trains the multi-task unet with original settings in the paper, Miss the Point: Targeted Adversarial Attack on Multiple Landmark Detection;